Ecommerce checkout best practices: Boost your conversion rates with Neto

 In the world of ecommerce, a seamless checkout experience is essential for maximizing your conversion rates.
 Each additional step or unnecessary field can increase the risk of cart abandonment, leading to lost sales.

 For Neto users looking to optimize their checkout process, we’ve compiled a list of best practices to streamline your customer’s journey from cart to completion.
 Let’s explore these key customizations that you can edit in your Control Panel to enhance your checkout experience.
+(And to learn more about Checkout Settings in Neto, check out our help article.)

 1. Enable guest checkout